ottlinger/fotocollector/README.md

 to run in the current directory and generate the following output formats:

-* fotocollector.html - HTMl report
+* fotocollector.html - HTML report
 * fotocollector.json - JSON report

 ## Releases